Bio

 Web Development

-Emigration to New Zealand in 2011 saw me move into Web Development and join Spendvision (now Fraedom) where I started as a Full Stack .NET developer.
+Emigration to New Zealand in 2011 saw me move into Web Development and join Spendvision (now Fraedom, part of Visa) where I started as a Full Stack .NET developer.
 I learnt a lot in this role and started migrating towards the front end, AngularJS in particular.
-My strong desire to learn and improve made me a sought out team member and I contributed to key areas of Fraedom's product, including their original mobile offering, new branding and first micro-service.
+My strong desire to learn and improve made me a sought out team member and I contributed to key areas of Spendvision's product, including their original mobile offering, new branding and first micro-services.

 Freelance

-In early 2016 I left Fraedom to start freelancing full time.
-And immediatley started a full time contract with a small Auckland startup called Flowingly.
+In early 2016 I left Fraedom to start freelancing full time; snd immediately started a full time contract with a small Auckland start-up called Flowingly .
 This was another huge learning experience.
 My main responsibilities where converting their existing web applications to use AngularJS whilst also implementing some much needed FrontEnd DevOps.
 I was also involved in improving the existing agile processes.

 Volunteering

-Early in 2015 I joined a weekend charity hackathon hosted by ImpactNPO.
+Early in 2015 I joined a weekend charity hackathon hosted by ImpactNPO .
 I was on a small team that developed some new website design concepts for a small Auckland based Arts Trust.
 Following this I joined ImpactNPO as an organiser and helped to organise two more events.
-Through ImpactNPO I met another Not for Profit Organisation called Take My Hands.
-I am now working closely with the founder to developer a donation tracking web application.
-In addition to design and development I also lead a small team of volunteers developers from around the world.
+Through ImpactNPO I met another Not for Profit Organisation called Take My Hands .
+Over the next couple of years I led a small team of part time volunteers in building a donation tracking web application.

 Always Busy, Always Learning

-But in amongst all the exploring I still find time to continue learning, take on Remote Freelance work and continue volunteering for TakeMyHands.
-Oh, and very occasionally I find time to write on this blog.
+In amongst all the exploring I still find time to continue learning and take on Remote Freelance work and the odd pro bono project.